NSO-developer/nso-gitbook/development/core-concepts/implementing-services.md

 If required, your service code can call `vars.add()` multiple times, to add as many variables as the template expects.

-The first argument to the `template.apply()` call is the file name of the XML template, without the .xml suffix.
+The first argument to the `template.apply()` call is the name of the XML template.
+Template name is the file path relative to the `templates` subdirectory, without the .xml suffix.
 It allows you to apply multiple, different templates for a single service instance.
 Separating the configuration into multiple templates based on functionality, called feature templates, is a great practice with bigger, complex configurations.

 The complete create code for the service is: